dongminlee94/terraform-cloud/README.md

 }
 ```

-Adopting the AWS strategy for GCP, start with setting up IAM, and then move on to configuring VPC and Firewall rules. **To ensure your setup is secure, adjust the `firewall_my_ip` variable in your Firewall rules to permit connections only from your personal IP.** To obtain your personal IP address, please refer to [findIP](https://www.findip.kr/). **This can be done by visiting the [GCP Firewall configuration](src/gcp/env/firewall/main.tf#L7).** Once you've set your IP configuration, follow these steps:
+Adopting the AWS strategy for GCP, start with setting up IAM, and then move on to configuring VPC and Firewall rules. **To ensure your setup is secure, adjust the `firewall_my_ip` variable in your Firewall rules to permit connections only from your personal IP.
+This can be done by visiting the [GCP Firewall configuration](src/gcp/env/firewall/main.tf#L7).** To obtain your personal IP address, please refer to [findIP](https://www.findip.kr/).
+Once you've set your IP configuration, follow these steps:

 ```bash
 # IAM